zizicharter/python-polygon-painter/01-introduction.md

 This is a course that teaches some Python and the Turtle library with the aim to create beautiful polygon pictures using programming!

+Already done some programming before?
+If you like, you can skip this page and move on to [a quick reminder about Python](01a-python-refresher.md).

 ## Getting started

 A popular way to start coding is to write a 'Hello World' script so that is where we will start!